Clearing for Graduation in the College of Science

 Only students graduating in the summer or fall can attend the December commencement.
 Spring graduates can only attend the May commencement.

-Only students who are registered for their final courses can apply for graduation.
-Your assigned advisor will email you if you are eligible to begin the application process for graduation and relay the next steps.
-If you believe you are graduating but have not received an email from your advisor by February 17th, 2023, please contact your assigned advisor directly via email.
+Only students who are registered for their final courses can be confirmed for graduation.
+Your assigned advisor will email you if you are eligible to graduate this spring.
 The list of advisors (with their email listed) and their advisees can be found on our website here.

 After you apply:

 Once final grades are posted and your degree is audited to verify you obtained all your credits (1 to 2 months) you will receive your diploma in the mail (2 to 3 months after the end of the term).

 |August / September